 Rebecca '15, Student Placement at Saint James' SchoolEarly Childhood/ Elementary EducationDublin, Fall Semester 2013

-I have done a lot of traveling growing up, but this is my first time experiencing what the culture is like in Ireland.
-We arrived about four weeks ago and have just begun our third week of classes.
-I had an extremely difficult time deciding whether or not I should go to France during my study abroad semester after taking French for seven years, or if I wanted to study through Champlain's program in Dublin.
-As an Early Childhood/Elementary Education major, what drew me to Champlain's study abroad program instead of other third parties was the placement I would have in a local Irish school through my Community Advocacy and Inquiry class.
-I am placed at Saint James' School where I will be working with senior infants, children ages six to eight.
+I have done a lot of traveling growing up, but this was my first time experiencing what the Irish culture is like.
+I had an extremely difficult time deciding whether or not I should go to France during my semester abroad after taking French for seven years, or if I wanted to study through Champlain's program in Dublin.
+As an Early Childhood/Elementary Education major, what drew me to Champlain's study abroad program instead of other foreign campuses was the placement I would have in a local Irish school through my Community Advocacy and Inquiry class.

-I am looking forward to learning about Irish history through a non-traditional academic experience.
-A unique aspect to classes at Champlain's Dublin campus is that all of my courses have field trips to local sites where we will learn about Irish culture through direct experience.
-For my Environmental Earth Science class for instance, we went to Trinity College's Geological Museum during our rock and mineral unit to travel through Ireland's geological past.
-History comes alive when students are able to travel to local historical sites and participate in day trips where we personally get to experience the locations where important parts of history have taken place.
+One of the strengths of Champlain's program in Ireland is the non-traditional academic experience.
+A unique aspect to classes at the Dublin campus is that all of my courses had field trips to local sites where we learned about Irish culture through direct experience.
+My Environmental Earth Science class, for instance, went to Trinity College's Geological Museum during our rock and mineral unit to travel through Ireland's geological past.

 John '13, Intern at Hireland MarketingDublin — Spring Semester 2012